elalfymohamed/Espresso/README.md

-# ☕ Caffeine-macOS
+# ☕ Espresso

 A lightweight macOS menu bar app that keeps your Mac awake — for a set duration, or indefinitely.

-Built with SwiftUI and IOKit power management assertions (the same mechanism behind the built-in `caffeinate` command).
+Built with SwiftUI power management assertions (the same mechanism behind the built-in `caffeinate` command).

 ---